roman-milk/roman-milk.github.io/rob-and-gail.md

  "That's what it is all about.
 Dad bought the property and then built the cabin just so he could sit on the deck and enjoy the view."

  We carried our stuff inside and she looked around.
 What she saw was a twelve by twenty foot room with a stair case at the south end that led up into a loft.
 There were couches against the north and east wall and a table built onto the loft stairway on which a four burner propane stove sat.
 There was a pot-bellied wood stove in the south east corner and the floor was the stone of the mountain with a couple of throw rugs on it, but plenty of rock still showed.
-Report_Story #2